- Better Business Bureau (BBB) - The BBB has been around for over 110 years to help consumers identify trustworthy businesses.

 Lateral Reading Strategies:

-- Find information on the author: Google the author's name.
+- Find information on the author or organization: Google the author's name or the name of the organization.
 Do they have a Wikipedia page?
 A LinkedIn page?
 A biography on a university or legitimate news site?
 Read through this information.
 What is the author's education and experience?
 Have they written for websites/newspapers/magazines that you are familiar with and trust?
+If you are evaluating an organization, who leads the organization?
+What can you learn about them?

 - Check some fact-checking sites for help: Many claims have already been fact-checked for you.
 Try these sites: